-Once a booming coal mining camp, Sugarite Canyon State Park is now home to more wildlife than people.
-Two small campgrounds and eighteen miles of hiking trails provide access through this lush canyon, filled with oaks, aspens, and evergreens right against the Colorado border.
+Once a booming coal-mining camp, New Mexico's Sugarite Canyon State Park is now home to more wildlife than people.
+Sugarite Canyon State Park, located near the Colorado and New Mexico border, has two small campgrounds, and eighteen miles of hiking trails that provide access through the lush oak and aspen filled canyon.

-The two campgrounds are very small, and in spite of a few reservable RV hook-up sites they are really geared toward tent campers.
-The Lake Alice campground is open year round and is often used by visitors ice fishing on the small lake.
+The two campgrounds are very small, and in spite of a few reservable RV hook-up sites, the campsites are really geared toward tent campers.
+The Lake Alice campground is open year-round and is often used by visitors ice fishing on the small lake.

-With elevations well above 6,000 feet it never gets much hotter than 85 in the middle of summer, so many visitors consider Sugarite Canyon as a place to beat the heat rather than soak it up.
+With elevations well above 6,000 feet, it never gets much hotter than 85 degrees in the middle of summer, so many visitors consider Sugarite Canyon as a place to beat the heat rather than soak it up.

 RV Rentals in Sugarite Canyon State Park

 Sugarite Canyon State Park is located outside of Raton, New Mexico, near the Colorado state line.
 The main park roads are paved to provide easy access in rain or shine, and access to the park is straightforward from Raton's city limits, just off of I-25.

 The campground is very compact, and most of the spaces have just enough room for small trailers and small class C or class B motorhomes.
 It's comfortable enough to enjoy without air conditioning, so don't count out the primitive sites if you're capable of dry camping.